bolt/docs/docs/contenttypes/intro.md

 displaying a single record in the browser.

 <p class="note"><strong>Note:</strong> You should always ensure that the key
-that defines each of the ContentTypes and the value of the <code>slug</code>
+that defines each of the ContentTypes and the value of the <code>name</code>
 are the same.
-In the above example, we start with the key <code>news:</code>, and the slug is set to <code>slug: news</code>.
+In the above example, we start with the key <code>news:</code>, and the name is set to <code>name: News</code>.
 If these do not match, Bolt will show an error message.</p>

 Save the file and refresh the Dashboard screen in your browser.
 If you do this,